belle2/basf2/tracking/doc/calibration.rst

   1. 1st MVA: select the RecoTracks to be flipped looking at low level variables (eg: ndf, cdc hits number, pxd hits etc)
   2. 2nd MVA: takes the fitResults from the original and the flipped Tracks as input to decide wich one to keep

-  The steps for sample generation, training and performance evlauation are similare, and are described in the following.
+  The steps for sample generation, training and performance evlauation are similar, and are described in the following.

 step 1: sample generation
 """""""""""""""""""""""""